solaeus/dust/README.md

 sooner, some early implementations of Dust would have been both simpler in design and more ambitious in scope.

+_Writing a Compiler in Go_[^1] by Thorsten Ball is filled with code examples and helps the reader make the turn from evaluating a syntax tree to thinking about how problems are solved on physical hardware and how that informs the design of a virtual machine.

-_The Implementation of Lua 5.0_[^1] by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes was a great resource for understanding register-based virtual machines and their instructions.
+_The Implementation of Lua 5.0_[^2] by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes was a great resource for understanding register-based virtual machines and their instructions.
 This paper was recommended by Bob Nystrom in _Crafting Interpreters_.

-_A No-Frills Introduction to Lua 5.1 VM Instructions_[^2] by Kein-Hong Man has a wealth of detailed information on how Lua uses terse instructions to create dense prototypes that execute quickly.
+_A No-Frills Introduction to Lua 5.1 VM Instructions_[^3] by Kein-Hong Man has a wealth of detailed information on how Lua uses terse instructions to create dense prototypes that execute quickly.
 This was essential in the design of Dust's instructions.
 Dust uses compile-time optimizations that are based on Lua optimizations covered in this paper.

-"A Performance Survey on Stack-based and Register-based Virtual Machines"[^3] by Ruijie Fang and Siqi Liup was helpful for a quick yet efficient primer on getting stack-based and register-based virtual machines up and running.
-The included code examples show how to implement both types of VMs in C. The performance comparison between the two types of VMs is worth reading for anyone who is trying to choose between the two.
-Some of the benchmarks described in the paper inspired similar benchmarks used in this project to compare Dust to other languages and inform design decisions.
+"A Performance Survey on Stack-based and Register-based Virtual Machines"[^4] by Ruijie Fang and Siqi Liu was a useful analysis with informative results that also functions as a primer on getting stack-based and register-based virtual machines up and running.
+The included code examples show how to implement both types of VMs in C. Some of the benchmarks described in the paper inspired similar benchmarks used in this project to compare Dust to other languages and inform design decisions.

-_Writing a Compiler in Go_[^6] by Thorsten Ball is a lot like _Crafting Interpreters_, they are the where I look for a generalized approach to solving a problem.
-Filled with code examples, this book helps the reader make the turn from evaluating a syntax tree to thinking about how problems are solved on physical hardware and how that informs the design of a virtual machine.

-> Let me get straight to the point: a virtual machine is a computer built with software.
-> -- Thorsten Ball, _Writing a Compiler in Go_
+## Contributing

+This project's goal is to deliver a delightful new language by combining a thoughtful selection of features, novel design concepts and a high-quality implementation.
+In order to innovate, it is necessary to have both a deep understanding of the algorithms at work and a close familiarity with the code itself.
+That can only be gained by actually writing it.
+This project has found success in using LLM tools to write and maintain tests based on human-written examples.
+Beyond test generation and edit predictions, using LLM tools would hinder innovation.
+This is currently a solo project but any future contributors would be expected to respect that reasoning and make their edits personally.
+It is not a goal of the project to churn out lots of features right away.
+Good languages are built on a solid foundation and carefully maintained by the humans who know them best.

 ## License